GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

     :aspect: 1:1

+.. admonition:: Technical Information

+  This animation was created from 360 images (or frames), each frame rotating by 1 degree in the central longitude of the map, and is displayed at 24 frames per second (fps).

 2.1.
 Goals of the Tutorial
 ==========================

 - Explain the most important aspects of using the :gmt-module:`movie` module which include:

-  - What is GMT Movie
+  - What is GMT movie
   - How to set the Canvas (-C)
   - How to set the movie parameters